 There is another lesser used type of probate, when someone passes without a will.
 There are additional criteria that must be met for this type of probate to apply.
 It is called the Small Estate Affidavit.
 These criteria are as follows: (1) there is no will; (2) the total value of the estate is less than $75,000; (3) there must be more assets than debts in the Estate; (4) the only real property in the Estate is a homestead; (5) all heirs under the intestacy statute are able to found and agree to sign off on it; (5) there is no pending application for another type of probate on the estate; (6) more than thirty days have passed since the death of the decedent; and, (7) there is no need for administration (i.e. as with the muniment of title, there are no debts that need to be dealt with by having a personal representative of the estate appointed.)

 When it comes to the types of probate where a personal representative is appointed, for Letters Testamentary or Administration, there are also two levels of Court involvement that can happen.
 If the Court appoints the personal representative and then allows them to act freely then it is called an independent administration.
 Meaning that other than filing an inventory or if a creditor sues, there is usually not a need to go back to Court.
 If there is a will and someone is named an independent executor, then this is usually the case.
 If there is no will then all the heir have to agree to allow it to be independent.
 Alternatively, if the will names a dependent executor or all the heirs cannot agree, then it becomes a dependent administration.
 In a dependent administration, every action of the personal representative of the estate must be approved by the Court, before it can happen.
 Needless to say a dependent administration is more time consuming and costly than an independent administration.

-If you are needed to probate the estate of someone who has recently passed, please feel free to get in touch with our office at (972) 330-2171 for a free consultation.
+If you are needed to probate the estate of someone who has recently passed, please feel free to contact us today for a free consultation.